 Our diagnostic and intervention team consists of a centralized coordinator and local professionals in the areas of Speech-Language, Psychology, Occupational Therapy, Mental Health, Addictions, and others.
 We provide multi-disciplinary assessments for youth and adults who are suspected of prenatal alcohol exposure.
 Our diagnostic and intervention teams also provide referrals and recommendations for follow-up supports and after care.

-To view and print our Diagnostic Clinic referral package click here: NWPFASD network- Diagnostic clinic referral package
+To view and print our Diagnostic Clinic referral package click here: NWPFASD Network referral package- All forms

 For more diagnostic information contact Michelle Perron